 - Sports injuries and training load , with projects in professional basketball to monitor and prevent injuries.

 Alba has exemplified the return of these projects with some cases of industrial doctorates defended in collaboration with sports and research institutions.
 One of the projects mentioned, carried out with the Barça Foundation and defended by Dr. Javier Fernández de la Rosa in 2022, consists of the design of a dynamic and flexible system for decision-making in football, based on the analysis of the expected value of possession (EPV).
-This innovative tool allows coaches and analysts to make real-time strategic decisions during matches, offering a detailed view of the spatial and temporal dynamics of the game.
+This innovative tool allows coaches and analysts to make strategic decisions in real time during matches, offering a detailed view of the spatial and temporal dynamics of the game.

 Another significant project is carried out in collaboration with Mediapro .
 Dr. Andreu Girbau, with his thesis defended in 2021, introduces deep learning technologies to automate sports broadcasting, including the tracking of multiple objects in sporting events.
 This system represents a breakthrough in the automation of audiovisual production, facilitating the coverage of live events with advanced precision in the tracking of athletes.

-Value creation for companies and institutions
+Creating value for companies and institutions

 Good prospects for the future of sports science research